 3. Think about the user’s journey.

 Your wireframes should take into account the user’s journey through your site or app.
 Map out the steps they’ll take and make sure each one is logical and easy to follow.

 The wireframing process is never done in one go.
 Be prepared to revise and improve your designs as you get feedback and new ideas.

-Think of wireframes as the blueprint for your website or app.
+Think of wireframes as the blueprint for your new website or website redesign.
 By creating detailed, high-quality wireframes, you can ensure that your final product will have a great user experience.

 Wireframes are an essential part of the design process, as they help you to map out the functionality and layout of your site or app.
 By taking the time to create detailed wireframes, you can save yourself a lot of time and effort in the long run.

 Not only do wireframes help you to plan the overall structure of your site or app, but they also allow you to experiment with different design ideas.
 By trying out different layouts and designs on your wireframes, you can make sure that you end up with a product that looks great and works well.

 In this blog, we’ve touched on the importance of wireframes in the design process.
 It can be easy to get wrapped up in the creativity of a project, but it’s important to remember that user experience design is just as important.
 Wireframes can help you think about the layout of a website and make sure the user is able to access the information they want quickly and easily.
 We hope you found this blog post helpful.
 If you’d like to learn more about wireframes and how they work within the web design process, we encourage you to schedule a free strategy session with one of our Atlanta web design experts.